 Academic requirements to become an LCSW

-- After achieving a bachelor’s degree, they must obtain a master’s degree in social work (MSW) to become eligible for LCSW licensure.
+First, they earn a bachelor’s degree, then a master’s degree in social work (MSW).

 What services do LCSWs provide?

-- Creating safety plans or conducting suicide assessments for individual clients
+Creating safety plans or conducting suicide risk assessments

-They may also serve on community-based crisis response teams or consult with organizations about issues of crisis and safety planning.
+They may also serve on community crisis teams or advise organizations about safety and crisis planning.

 Do LCSWs work with everyone?